madanyc/workfront-learn.en/help/resource-management/workload-balancer/adjust-daily-allocations/adjust-daily-allocations.md

 ---
 title: Adjust daily allocations in the Workload Balancer
 description: Learn how to redistribute allocated hours or percentages and reassign work from one user to another.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8877
+exl-id: 27b9da27-d70c-45e7-a99d-d26cccc5277d
 ---
 # Adjust daily allocations in the [!DNL Workload Balancer]